rischiopoco/LaserIO-UEL/README.md

 - Support the 1.20.1 version of LaserIO
 - Cleanup and optimize

-As Direwolf20, the creator of LaserIO, said: "Can't have DireWire without Wires!"...
-We think?
+As Direwolf20, the creator of LaserIO, said: "Can't have DireWire without Wires!"... we think?

 # Basic Features:
-- Chemical Cards for use with Mekanism gasses (if Mekanism is installed)
+- Chemical Cards for use with Mekanism chemicals (if Mekanism is installed)
-- Energy Cards max FE/t is now configurable via config (default: 1,000,000 FE/t)
+- Energy Cards maximum FE/operation is now configurable via config (default: 1,000,000 FE/operation)
 - Removal of standard Overclockers from Energy Cards
+- Better JEI dragging integration for filtering fluids and chemicals
+- Automatic maximum extract value on Overclocker insert
 - Show particles button inside Nodes
 - Updated guide book

 # Advanced Features:
 - Optional Energy Overclocker tier(s) meant to help pack developers better gate energy transportation
-- These tiers come with: configurable names, max energy values (tooltips will change to reflect these values), and colors - all controllable from the config!
+- These tiers come with: configurable names, maximum energy values (tooltips will change to reflect these values), and colors - all controllable from the config!
-- Automatic maximum extract value on Overclocker insert
+- Configurable minimum ticks/operation for each Card per Overclocker amount
 - General cleanup and optimizations

 # Migration: